masak/alma/README.md

 "I thought this was the pre-title sequence of a movie," mumbles Bond.

 "Anyway.
-While you were getting lost in your flashback, I looked over [the tutorial](http://masak.github.io/007/) of that language of yours.
+While you were getting lost in your flashback, I looked over that language of yours.
 I'm intrigued!
 I need to think of a use for macros so I can try it out!"
 Dryden gets a distant look.

 "Well, the language itself is only a toy," confesses Bond.
 "A bit like the trinkets Q division tends to come up with.
 But we are hopeful about the lessons we will learn from building this."